AnAkkk/TFTrue/README.md

 - Console messages when allowing/removing whitelist items are removed to prevent spam
 - You can write in the chat more than once when the game is paused
 - Removes the block on plugin_load that prevents you from using it after a map has been loaded

-NOTE: mp_tournament_whitelist will always be reset to TFTrue_item_whitelist.txt, this is perfectly normal.
-TFTrue will generate a new whitelist based on the whitelist that was set through mp_tournament_whitelist + TFTrue settings.